 Then it’s time to for a local night out.
-Travel by open-air truck around the Palace moat, listening to Burmese music and stopping for photos of the illuminated palace and Mandalay Hill.
+Travel by the illuminated palace and Mandalay Hill in time for sunset.
 Then, stop in at a Buddhist pagoda, joining worshipers who come to make offerings in return for good luck.
 Learn about Myanmar’s spiritual beliefs while enjoying this serene setting.

 Next, continue to a popular restaurant for dinner, enjoying delicious food while rubbing elbows with the locals.

-Around 10:30 AM, we will reach a Buddhist nunnery where we can learn about the activities of the nuns and the key role the play in Burmese society.
+Then head out to the countryside, arriving at a Buddhist nunnery around 10.30.
+Learn about the activities of the nuns and the key role the play in Burmese society.
 Then sit down for a simple but delicious lunch prepared by the nuns, a meal that contributes to their social welfare programs.